West Penwith is roughly 16 x 12 km (10 x 8 miles) in size, bounded by sea-cliffs on three sides, and it has about 500 ancient sites, big and small.

 Penwith was also busy during the iron age and during the age of early medieval Celtic saints.

 There was a system to the way Penwith's ancient sites were located and built.
 They were deliberately built in patterns of alignment with each other, forming a network of ancient sites knitted into an integral system across the peninsula.

 What did the ancients know that we don't?
-The Ancient Penwith site contains evidence, maps of sites and alignments, new discoveries and thoughts on their possible significance.
-Forthcoming research into astronomical orientations, underground water and subtle energy patterns will, in due course, expand on this - that comes next.
+The Ancient Penwith site contains evidence, maps, discoveries and thoughts on their possible significance.
+Forthcoming research into astronomical orientations, site intervisibility, dating and subtle energy will in due course expand on this - that comes next.

-It adds a new evidential dimension to what is known, offering insights into why ancient sites were built.
-Taken as a whole, we suggest they represent a megalithic geoengineering project aiming to affect the land, climate and fortunes of the people of Penwith.
+It adds a new evidential dimension to archaeology, suggesting why ancient sites were built.
+Perhaps they represent a megalithic geoengineering project aiming to affect the land, climate and fortunes of the people of Penwith.

-Penwith's megalithic past has been researched by antiquarians, geomancers and archaeologists for many years.
-This resource site draws on their work and adds to it.
+Penwith's prehistory has been researched by antiquarians, geomancers, dowsers and archaeologists for many years.
+This research draws on their work and adds to it.